SamirIngley/Desktop-Profiles/README.md

 * No trailing spaces when adding or deleting apps.
 Must be typed exactly as is in the appDir.txt

-* Type anything for yes, type "no" for no, more details can be found about the input by typing the "-help" flag: `desk -help` (Exception: for -del flag when deleting a profile -> must be the profile name or the word "profile")
+* Type anything for yes, type "no" for no, more details can be found about the input by typing the "-help" flag: `desk -help` (Exception: for -d flag when deleting a profile -> must be the profile name or the word "profile")

 * Currently case sensitive - apps must be typed exactly as shown on your pc